m4b/bingrep/README.md

 * Mach 32/64, arm, x86
 * PE (debug only)

-**NOTE**: Requires rustc version 1.15 or greater.
+**NOTE**: Building requires rustc version 1.15 or greater.
 If you're using a distro's rust compiler, consider using https://rustup.rs to install your rustc compiler and associated binaries.

 ![pic2](etc/s2.png)